jacquesramphal/jacquesramphal.github.io/src/assets/content/mdoc_13.md

 The concept of designers acquiring coding skills aligns seamlessly with the evolving terrain of automated static design.
 Proficiency in coding, particularly in HTML, CSS, and JavaScript, not only minimizes Design Quality Assurance (DQA) efforts but also empowers designers to actively engage in the development process.
 As the design process integrates AI for pivotal decision-making, staying "relevant" in this swiftly evolving landscape becomes imperative.

-Within FE development, collaboration inefficiencies often hinder the alignment of output with the intended design.
+Within Front-end development, collaboration inefficiencies often hinder the alignment of output with the intended design.
 The solution lies in empowering designers to take charge of the presentation layer, reducing the need for extensive DQA and offering advantages to both full-stack developers and designers.

 ### Navigating the Crossroads of Design Tools: Empowerment or Constraint?

-In the dynamic journey through a sea of design tools, the realization dawns that the current industry-standard file format is but a transient stop.
+In the dynamic journey through a sea of design tools, the realization dawns that the current industry-standard file format is a transient stop.
 Figma, with its versatile features rooted in web standards, presents both opportunities and challenges.
-Despite its strengths, compatibility issues arise, posing obstacles during transitions across various design tools.
+Despite its strengths, compatibility issues arise, posing obstacles during transitions to new platforms.
+This limits the design process from future progress when so much is invested in platform specific features and workflows.

 Contemplating a future where designer and developer environments seamlessly merge raises the prospect of designing directly in the browser, generating production-ready front-end code from the outset.
 Figma's developer-friendly features and alignment with coding languages hint at this direction, sparking the question of a future where the boundaries between these environments dissolve into a unified, universally compatible platform.

 Scrutinizing the role of dedicated design tools prompts a closer examination of their impact on the design and development process.
-The pivotal question emerges: Can we attain the same creative freedom and test flows directly within the browser?
-To facilitate this shift, designers can evolve into FE Designers, leveraging tools that provide code insights and embracing AI as mentors, fostering a collaborative, efficient workflow where each side ventures into the other's domain.
+The pivotal question emerges: Can we attain the same creative freedom and flexibility found in the design process within the browser?
+To facilitate this shift, designers can evolve into Full Stack Designers, leveraging tools that provide code insights and embracing AI as mentors, fostering a collaborative, efficient workflow where each side ventures into the other's domain.

 ### Design Advocacy